-Sikhism

-- Sikhs do not eat halal or kosher meat, beef or pork because they are not meant to take part in religious rituals apart from those within the Sikh religion.
+• Sikhism:

-- Eastern Orthodox Christianity

-- Weekly fasts include abstention from meat, fish, eggs, dairy, and sometimes other foods such as olive oil and alcohol as well.
+- Some Sikhs are vegetarian.
+Although the religion allows individual choice about meat consumption it is forbidden to eat meat from animals slaughtered according to religious guidelines and therefore Sikhs do not eat halal or kosher meat. - Eastern Orthodox Christianity: - Weekly fasts include abstention from meat, fish, eggs, dairy, and sometimes other foods such as olive oil and alcohol as well.

-- Other social/cultural factors:
+Other social/cultural factors:

-- family

-- food availability
+- family - food availability

-- financial status

-- belief system e.g. veganism
+- financial statusbelief system, e.g. veganism - o allergies, e.g. coeliac disease.